-Although there is no statutory right to paid or unpaid time off for fertility treatment. some enlightened employers have agreed to specific procedures for time off.
+Although there is currently no statutory right to paid or unpaid time off for fertility treatment (although a private members' bill, The Fertility Treatment (Employment Rights) Bill is slowly making its way through parliament), some enlightened employers have agreed to specific procedures for time off.
 In that way they can avoid any possible claim of sex discrimination.